somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-19-the-ultimate-guide-to-using-the-somiibo-tiktok-bot-to-boost-your-account.md

 ### POST ONLY ###
 post:
   title: "The Ultimate Guide to Using the Somiibo TikTok Bot to Boost Your Account"
-  excerpt: "Learn how to efficiently grow your TikTok account using the Somiibo TikTok Bot with our ultimate guide, packed with setup instructions, tips, and troubleshooting advice."
+  description: "Learn how to efficiently grow your TikTok account using the Somiibo TikTok Bot with our ultimate guide, packed with setup instructions, tips, and troubleshooting advice."
-  author: alex
+  author: rare-ivy
   id: 1721465649
   tags: ["TikTok bot","Somiibo","grow TikTok followers","TikTok automation","increase TikTok likes"]
   categories: ["TikTok Marketing","Social Media Growth","Digital Marketing"]